‘Today, people did not look at me the same way’: In Delhi, a conversation with an Afghan friend

 Her reluctant smile echoed her hopelessness.
 Her peculiar calmness penetrated our mutual lack of words.
 “Soon enough, countries will begin evacuating their own,” she said.
 “Who will want my 3.9 million Afghans?”

-While countries like the United Kingdom, Qatar, Uganda, Canada, Albania and Tajikistan have promised to take in refugees, this still do not amount to more than a quarter of a million people.
+While countries like the United Kingdom, Qatar, Uganda, Canada, Albania and Tajikistan have promised to take in refugees, this still does not amount to more than a quarter of a million people.
 India has also said it will begin a system of emergency electronic visas for victims of the crisis but it is unclear how many, or more importantly, which Afghans it will be granting refuge to.

 However, these numbers meant very little to the Afghan woman in front of me.
-Anxious about the women at the land she has been away from almost all her life, her concerns were much more immediate – as they were for the other 15,467 Afghan refugees and asylum seekers who are stateless in this country.
+Anxious about the women in the land she has been away from almost all her life, her concerns were much more immediate – as they were for the other 15,467 Afghan refugees and asylum seekers who are stateless in this country.

 “Today, people did not look at me the same way they did two days back,” she said.
 “They know I belonged to the ones all over the news.”

-My friend fumbled at the realisation that the country her family had been living in for the past nine years would probably never looked at her as one of its own.
+My friend fumbled at the realisation that the country her family had been living in for the past nine years would probably never look at her as one of its own.
 The people she walked past every day may have never considered her as one of them.
 The home her family created may have never been theirs.
 She realised that there are many more who are about to be displaced across the world and will soon share this feeling.

 “What is the difference between you and me?” she said with a tired smile as she finally shed a tear.
 “That you happened to be born in one land and I in another?”